Special Topics

 MATH 496T-001 - From Dynamical Systems to Generative Artificial Intelligence, taught by Michael Chertkov.

-Prerequisites: Linear Algebra (Math 215 or Math 310 or Math 313) with a grade of A or B, Calculus and Analysis (Math 223) with a grade of A or B, Differential Equations (Math 254 or Math 355)
+Prerequisites: Linear Algebra (Math 215 or Math 310 or Math 313) with a grade of A or B, Vector Calculus (Math 223) with a grade of A or B, Differential Equations (Math 254 or Math 355)